Tooth Extractions in Lowell, Indiana

 Need a Tooth Extraction?

-Call our office at (219) 200-3904 or fill out our online appointment request form.
-We’ll be in touch shortly to discuss our tooth extraction procedures and schedule your appointment.
+Call our office at 219-696-4940 or fill out our online appointment request form.
+We’ll be in touch shortly to discuss our tooth extraction procedures in Lowell, Indiana, and schedule your appointment.